This page is intended to, over time, gather various thoughts on and around poverty.

 (And words like “poor” and “rich” are to be understood in economic terms.
 More abstract meanings, or meanings that point to other fields, might well be more important, but are off topic.)

-The time of original publication is January, 2025, and phrasings like “modern” should be seen relative that baseline.
+The time of first publication was January, 2025, and phrasings like “modern” should be seen relative that baseline.
 (However, typically, much the same applies going back for decades and, I suspect, will apply going forward for decades.)

 At some point during the 2024 POTUS campaigns, I read about someone who wanted to vote for Harris, because Harris would understand what caused poverty.
 While similar sentiments are not uncommon on the Left (with the person or party of supposed understanding varying), they tend to be very, very wrong—as demonstrated by the supposed causes and the cures suggested.
 Note e.g. how little actual success LBJ’s “war on poverty” has actually had.